SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/CollectionTypes.rst

 either through an explicit type annotation, or through type inference, and does not have to be a class type.
-If you create an array of ``Int`` values, for example, you can't insert anything other than ``Int`` values into that array.
+If you create an array of ``Int`` values, for example, you can't insert any value other than ``Int`` values into that array.
 Swift arrays are type safe, and are always clear about what they may contain.

 .. _CollectionTypes_ArrayTypeShorthandSyntax: